Elvis Perkins: Early life

 Perkins is the son of actor Anthony Perkins (1932–1992), and photographer and actress Berry Berenson (1948–2001) who died in the September 11 terrorist attacks.
 He was raised in Los Angeles and Manhattan with his older brother, actor and director Oz Perkins.
 Perkins is a great-grandson of the fashion designer Elsa Schiaparelli, who was a great-niece of Giovanni Schiaparelli, the Italian astronomer who believed he had discovered the supposed canals of Mars, and a nephew of the actress Marisa Berenson, Berry's sister.
-His paternal grandfather Osgood Perkins, was also an actor.
+His paternal grandfather, Osgood Perkins, was also an actor.
 His maternal great-grandfather was Wilhelm de Wendt de Kerlor, a theosophist and psychic medium.
 His mother was a great-grandniece of art expert Bernard Berenson (1865–1959), whose sister Senda (1868–1954) was an athlete and educator and one of the first two women elected to the Basketball Hall of Fame.
-Perkins was named after Elvis Presley, of whom his father was a fan.

 Perkins attended Brown University, in Providence, Rhode Island, after graduating from high school at the Harvard-Westlake School in 1994.

 Perkins took to music at an early age, briefly learning the saxophone before picking up the guitar in high school and taking lessons with Prescott Niles, one-time bassist for The Knack.
 While he played in rock bands, Perkins developed an interest in the classical guitar, and began to compose music in both idioms.